Orcomp/Boxstarter/Readme.md

 ### Re-install XPS 15 9570

-- A lot easier than I initially thought
+A lot easier than I initially thought.

 - Download the Windows media creation tool (https://www.microsoft.com/en-au/software-download/windows10), which will help setup a Windows 10 installation image on a USB stick.
 - Plug the USB stick into the laptop.
 (Do not make any changes to the BIOS or settings)